 Give traditional fettuccine alfredo and autumnal twist with the addition of butternut squash.
 Serve it as an entrée or as a side dish for almost any main dish.

-After seeing recipes like pumpkin macaroni and cheese and acorn squash mac and cheese, I am sure you know that we love the combination of squash, pasta and cheese.
+After seeing recipes like acorn squash mac and cheese, I am sure you know that we love the combination of squash, pasta and cheese.
 So seeing butternut squash in a creamy sauce shouldn’t be a huge surprise.

 This time of year we always stock up on local winter squash before the farm stands close.
 So then we are on a mission for to work a little bit into every dish for a few months.